JetTypes/.github/profile/README.md

 Before contributing, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have different rules.
 You may like to take a look at our **training-kit** for more details.

 Looking to contribute?
-Look at [Contributing]. ♥️
+Take a look at [Contributing]. 💗

 ## Links